hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/630_i_sharat_chakravarty.md

-formally expiated his sins, who has performed all the daily and occasional duties enjoined by the scriptures, who is self-restrained in his food and general conduct, and specially he who is accomplished in the four special Sâdhanâs (preliminary disciplines), he alone has a right to the practice of Vedanta.
+formally expiated his sins, who has performed all the daily and occasional duties enjoined by the scriptures, who is self-restrained in his food and general conduct, and specially he who is accomplished in the four special Sādhanās (preliminary disciplines), he alone has a right to the practice of Vedanta.
 Your Western disciples are in the first place non-Brahmins, and then they are lax in point of proper food and dress; how could they understand the system of Vedanta?